Typesetting

 Typesetting is the composition of text for publication, display, or distribution by means of arranging physical type (or sort) in mechanical systems or glyphs in digital systems representing characters (letters and other symbols).
 Stored types are retrieved and ordered according to a language's orthography for visual display.
 Typesetting requires one or more fonts (which are widely but erroneously confused with and substituted for typefaces).

-One significant effect of typesetting was that authorship of works could be spotted more easily, making it difficult for copiers who have not gained permission.
+One significant effect of typesetting was that authorship of works could be spotted more easily, making it difficult for copiers who had not gained permission.

 Pre-digital era

 Manual typesetting

 During much of the letterpress era, movable type was composed by hand for each page by workers called compositors.
 A tray with many dividers, called a case, contained cast metal sorts, each with a single letter or symbol, but backwards (so they would print correctly).
-The compositor assembled these sorts into words, then lines, then pages of text, which were then bound tightly together by a frame, making up a form or page.
+The compositor assembled these sorts into words, then lines, then pages of text, which were then bound tightly together by a chase, making up a form or page.
 If done correctly, all letters were of the same height, and a flat surface of type was created.
 The form was placed in a press and inked, and then printed (an impression made) on paper.
 Metal type read backwards, from right to left, and a key skill of the compositor was their ability to read this backwards text.

 Before computers were invented, and thus becoming computerized (or digital) typesetting, font sizes were changed by replacing the characters with a different size of type.
 In letterpress printing, individual letters and punctuation marks were cast on small metal blocks, known as "sorts," and then arranged to form the text for a page.
 The size of the type was determined by the size of the character on the face of the sort.
 A compositor would need to physically swap out the sorts for a different size to change the font size.

 During typesetting, individual sorts are picked from a type case with the right hand, and set from left to right into a composing stick held in the left hand, appearing to the typesetter as upside down.
 As seen in the photo of the composing stick, a lower case 'q' looks like a 'd', a lower case 'b' looks like a 'p', a lower case 'p' looks like a 'b' and a lower case 'd' looks like a 'q'.
 This is reputed to be the origin of the expression "mind your p's and q's".
 It might just as easily have been "mind your b's and d's".

 A forgotten but important part of the process took place after the printing: after cleaning with a solvent the expensive sorts had to be redistributed into the typecase - called sorting or dissing - so they would be ready for reuse.
 Errors in sorting could later produce misprints if, say, a p was put into the b compartment.